Diabetic nephropathy care at Mayo Clinic

 Click here for an infographic to learn more

 - Experience and expertise.
-Mayo Clinic doctors have significant expertise and experience, treating nearly 3,000 people with diabetic nephropathy each year at its three main campuses in Minnesota, Arizona and Florida.
+Mayo Clinic doctors have significant expertise and experience, treating more than 10,000 people with diabetic nephropathy each year at its three main campuses in Arizona, Florida and Minnesota.

 - The latest techniques and technology.
 Mayo Clinic offers advanced treatment options for end-stage kidney disease, including dialysis or transplant.
 Also, at Mayo Clinic, you may have access to ongoing clinical trials and new treatments.